neulab/prompt2model/prompt2model/readme.md

 The script accepts the following arguments:

-- `--prompt`: A prompt indicate a task to solve, including optional few-shot examples.
-This is the main input for the language model. - `--metrics-output-path` (optional): The path to a JSON file where the model metrics will be stored.
+- `--prompt`: A prompt indicates a task to solve, including optional few-shot examples.
+This is the main input for LLMs.
+`--metrics-output-path` (optional): The path to a JSON file storing the model metrics.
 By default, the metrics are saved to "/tmp/metrics.json".

 ## Pipeline Overview